chr15m/nostr-relay-research/nostr-dht.md

     -   `<transaction_id>`: The same ID from the `PING` message.

 To prevent abuse, relays should rate-limit `PING` requests on a per-connection basis, for example by ignoring more than one `PING` every 10 seconds from the same WebSocket connection.

+### Client Caching

+Since the global relay set changes slowly over time, clients MAY cache their DHT routing table state locally.
+This enables faster lookups without requiring a full bootstrap process on each startup.

+Clients SHOULD refresh cached routing tables by performing periodic `FIND_NODE` lookups for random IDs, similar to relay bucket refreshing.
+Cached routing tables older than 4 hours SHOULD be considered stale and refreshed.

 ### `FIND_NODE` / `NODES`